-The first step is to determine the value of the resistor, R_S .
-A good starting value is $100~\Omega.$ This value is reduced until the small signal transient response is optimized.
-Next, C_S is determined; $10~\mu F$ is a good starting point.
-This value is reduced to the smallest value for acceptable performance (typically, $1~\mu F$).
-For the case of a 47 nF load capacitor on the AD8531/AD8532/AD8534, the optimal snubber network is 5 Ω in series with 1 μF .
-The benefit is immediately apparent, as seen in Figure 41.
-The top trace was taken with a 47 nF load, and the bottom trace was taken with the 5 Ω in series with a 1 μF snubber network in place.
+The first step is to determine the value of the resistor, $R_s.$ A good starting value is $100~\Omega.$ This value is reduced until the small signal transient response is optimized.
+Next, C_s is determined; $10~\mu F$ is a good starting point.
+This value is reduced to the smallest value for acceptable performance (typically, $1~\mu F).$ For the case of a 47 nF load capacitor on the AD8531/AD8532/AD8534, the optimal snubber network is a 5 Ω in series with 1 $\mu F.$ The benefit is immediately apparent, as seen in the scope photo in Figure 41.
+The top trace was taken with a 47 nF load, and the bottom trace was taken with the 5 Ω in series with 1 μF snubber network in place.
 The amount of overshoot and ringing is dramatically reduced.
 Table 5 illustrates a few sample snubber networks for large load capacitors.